TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 The Timeline Crunch

-Match Day is March 17, 2026.
-Start date is July 1, 2026.
-That’s 106 days to secure financing, find a home, inspect, appraise, close, and move—while finishing your current rotation in another state.
+Match Day is March 20, 2026.
+BSW GME orientation begins June 22, 2026.
+That’s 94 days to secure financing, find a home, inspect, appraise, close, and move—while finishing your current rotation in another state.
 Standard mortgage timelines assume 60–90 days for the loan alone.

 “You spent 11+ years training for this career.
 The mortgage system shouldn’t penalize you for it.
 Physician loans exist because lenders finally recognized the math.”